 - Get your family on board too.
 For your budget plan to be accurate later, you need accurate information now.
 Let your family know that this is an information-gathering exercise, not a blame game.
 If this is mission impossible in your household, create a ‘partner’s expenses’ category and guestimate.
 Budgeting in a relationship should be a partnership, not a “yours and mine” scenario.

-Analyse Your Data
+Analyse Your Spending Patterns

 Once you’ve tracked your expenses for a month or two, you want to analyse the information to be able to see patterns in your spending and use this information to make informed decisions about your spending.